Nadir011995/Digital-electronics-2/Labs/Project/README.md

 #### The functions in our own the keypad library:

 *	[void keypad()](Keypad.c): The pressed keypad is scanned and stored in a char array variable.
-*	void Check_password(): The entered password will be compared with the correct passcode
+*	[void Check_password()](Keypad.c): The entered password will be compared with the correct passcode
-*	void Check_password_1(): The same implementation as the previous function.
+*	[void Check_password_1()](Keypad.c): The same implementation as the previous function.
 Here we will compare the second correct passcode.
-*	void Check_password_2(): The same implementation as the previous function.
+*	[void Check_password_2()](Keypad.c): The same implementation as the previous function.
 Here we will compare the second correct passcode.
-*	void reset(): This function is for cleaning and resetting the display.
+*	[void reset()](): This function is for cleaning and resetting the display.
 The variables are set to their initial state.
 The audio is deactivated.
-*	void entry_denied(): This function shows, the message “Wrong Password” on the display.
+*	[void entry_denied()](Keypad.c): This function shows, the message “Wrong Password” on the display.
 This function operates when the entered passwords are incorrect.
 The audio is activated.
-* void entry_accepted(): If the entered password matches with the correct passcodes, this function will be operated.
+* [void entry_accepted()]:(Keypad.c) If the entered password matches with the correct passcodes, this function will be operated.
 The message e.g “Welcome Mr. Thomas” is shown on the display.
 The relay will be activated.

 #### The interrupt handlers in main.c: